avery-gfs/CS-2/log.md

 - Open ended / choose a project time
 - Make tests print out values, not just comparison results
 - More sparing with test cases
+- Add minimal __repr__ placeholder implementations so students can see data in objects